sage-code/eve/README.md

 <h2>Testing</h2>

 <p>Our next priority is to create a "conformity test".
 This require test automation for future compilers.
 Our job is to create the standard examples required for testing.
 We write test first (TDD).
-In the future will be probablu many interpreters and compilers that can be verified using these tests.</p>
+In the future will be probable many interpreters and compilers that can be verified using these tests.</p>

 <h2>Contribution:</h2>